Heavenly-Pegasus/FSD-2/experiment-2/README.md

-📌 Learning Outcomes
+🎯 Learning Outcomes

 By completing this project, you will be able to:

-Develop and utilize reusable React components effectively.
+✅ Create and use reusable React components

-Explore and implement various Material UI (MUI) components, including buttons, text fields, and their different variants.
+🎨 Understand and implement different Material UI (MUI) components, including buttons, text fields, and their variants

-Build a basic routing-based React application using multiple component types.
+🧭 Build a simple routing-based React application with multiple component types

-Apply fundamental UI styling techniques to enhance the visual structure of React applications.
+✨ Apply basic UI styling techniques in React

-Clearly document and explain the project structure in a simple and understandable manner.
+📄 Clearly document and explain the project structure in a simple and organized way